tanzircoderrect/OpenRace/website/docs/doc-overview.md

 pthread_create(t, NULL, entry, &val);
 ```

-Pointer analysis needs to know that the call to pthread_create will cause the `entry` function to be executed, and that the `arg` passed to entry function points to the memory location of `val`.
+Pointer analysis needs to know that the call to pthread_create will cause the `entry` function to be executed, and that the `arg` passed to the entry function points to the memory location of `val`.

 The RaceModel class is used to extend PointerAnalysis with the information necessary to build a correct call graph and link function arguments.

 The two functions that control this are:
  - **`interceptFunction`** which decides how each function is expanded in the call graph
- - **`interceptCallSite`** which links pointer from the call site to the called function
+ - **`interceptCallSite`** which links the pointer from the call site to the called function

 As any example, to tell Pointer Analysis that a call to `pthread_create(t, NULL, entry, &val)` should result in the `entry` function being visited next in the call graph, `interceptFunction` can be modified to include the following code.